-- 1. The Chair of the TNEC will be selected annually by the NELB.
-The Chair of the TNEC will be the Thematic Lead for Transport appointed by the NELB. - 2.
-There will be three Vice Chairs of the TNEC selected annually by the NELB who will be drawn from the members of the Constituent Authorities appointed to the TNEC with portfolio responsibility for Transport in their respective Constituent Authority area.
+- 1. The Chair of the TNEC will be selected annually by the Leadership Board.
+The Chair of the TNEC will be the Thematic Lead for Transport appointed by the Leadership Board. - 2.
+There will be three Vice Chairs of the TNEC selected annually by the Leadership Board who will be drawn from the members of the Constituent Authorities appointed to the TNEC with portfolio responsibility for Transport in their respective Constituent Authority area.
 One Vice Chair will be selected from the members of the Tyne and Wear Authorities.
-One Vice Chair will be the Executive member with portfolio responsibility for Transport of Durham and one Vice Chair will be the Executive member with portfolio responsibility for Transport for the County Council of Durham and one Vice Chair will be the Executive member with portfolio responsibility for Transport for Northumberland County Council.
+One Vice Chair will be the Executive member with portfolio responsibility for Transport for the County Council of Durham and one Vice Chair will be the Executive member with portfolio responsibility for Transport for Northumberland County Council. - 3.
+One named substitute member is permitted for each Constituent Authority.